Table of Contents:

 How to Write the Executive Summary

 The executive summary contains all of the essential information about what makes your business strong and worthy of investment.
-It covers the major highlights of the rest of your business plan’s chapters.
+It covers the major highlights of the rest of your plan’s chapters.

 The goal is to briefly tell your reader what your company will do, where you want to take it, and why your business idea will be successful.
 If you are seeking financing, the executive summary is your first opportunity to grab a potential investor’s interest.

 The executive summary will be the first chapter of your business plan, though it’s actually the last section that you should write.
-First, you’ll need to do heavy research to ensure that your business plan is sound before you can write the executive summary.
+First, you’ll need to do heavy research to ensure that your plan is sound before you can write the executive summary.

 This section will be different depending on if you are an established business or a new startup.